 After 5 to 7 days, your starter will be ready to leaven your sourdough bread.
 It should have a pleasant aroma, not unlike beer, and be filled with lots of bubbles.

-A lire en complément : What’s the Key to a Perfectly Baked Almond and Pear Tart with Frangipane?
+Sujet a lire : What’s the Key to a Perfectly Baked Almond and Pear Tart with Frangipane?

 Now that your starter is ready, it’s time to mix and knead the dough.
 Combine your flour and water in a large bowl.
 Gradually add your starter, mixing until the ingredients form a rough dough.
 Allow this to rest for about 30 minutes.
 This period, known as autolyse, allows the flour to absorb the water and enzymes to start breaking down the starch and protein in the flour.